marzer/soagen/docs/pages/intro.md

 Re-generating the table now would see that the `entities::pos()` data pointer always returned a value that was aligned on an (at least) 32-byte boundary.

-@note This information is also propagated through to the compiler via assume_aligned hints <i>allllllll the way down</i>.
+@note This information is also propagated through to the compiler via `assume_aligned` hints all the way down.
-Vectorizer go brrrrrr!
+<i>Vectorizer go brrrrrr!</i>

 It can also be the case that you need to advance through the table in 'aligned batches', where the start of each batch for each column has the same alignment as the value you specified in the config.
 Soagen has you covered here, too: tables